Your weekend guide to Fort Wayne, Indiana with kids

 Have you been to Fort Wayne?
 How would you spend 48 hours there?

 **I was given tickets to various attractions through Visit Fort Wayne.
-Hotel and food were at my own expense.
+The hotel and food were at my own expense.
 All opinions are my own.**

 PIN THESE IMAGES: